mkenney/go-chrome/ISSUE_TEMPLATE.md

 ### What behavior are you experiencing instead?
 <!--
-Please include the log output of the commands behavior you are describing here as well.
+Please include the log output of the command's behavior you are describing here as well.
 -->